-We left out early morning on June 18th for our road trip to South Texas.
-First stop, Concan, TX.
+We left early on June 18th for our road trip to South Texas.
+The first stop is Concan, TX.
 Siri said it would take us 5-1/2 hours.
 Brody had his movie picked out, and I waited until I could set my car on cruise control.
-I was so excited to finally go to the Frio River as I’ve seen many years of photos of my Uncle’s family having a great time floating the river.
-Whenever we road trip, Brody and I play family road trip games, making the drive go faster and smoother.
+I was so excited to finally go to the Frio River as I’ve seen many photos of my Uncle’s family having a great time floating the river.
+Brody and I play family road trip games whenever we road trip, making the drive faster and smoother.

 Family And The Frio River Go Together

 The house my Uncle and his family rented slept eighteen, had three bathrooms, and the best outdoor pool for all the kids and adults to have fun in – especially chicken fight games!
 After the kids kept falling off, we read the box, and it said, “for adults” – oops.
 No wonder one of the wings came off!